Call Today to Get Started With Your Visa!

 Transitioning from an F-1 visa to an H-1B visa stamping process can be complex, and choosing the right pathway is crucial.
 Your decision will impact your work authorization, travel plans, and overall immigration status.
 There are three primary ways to transition:

-• Cap-Exempt H-1B – For universities, research institutions, and nonprofit organizations that bypass the H-1B lottery.
+• Cap-Gap Extension: For universities, research institutions, and nonprofit organizations that bypass the H-1B lottery.

 Each of these options has specific eligibility criteria, benefits, and risks.
 Below is a detailed breakdown to help you choose the best path.